 There are many things that you can do once you have made your wine ice cubes depending upon the type of wine and how much you have frozen.
 Here are some of our favorites:

 - Use the cubes to quickly chill room temperature wine of the same or similar varietal.
-It won’t water down your drink like regular ice cubes.
-This is perfect if you tend to prefer all of one type of wine like those in the Cellars Wine Sweet Club.
+It won't water down your drink like regular ice cubes.
+This is perfect if you tend to prefer all of one type of wine.

 - Thaw them and cook with them.
 We'll be posting some of our favorite recipes that call for wine over the next few months and you will find that you can use your wine cubes in many of them.
 Great recipes include Chicken Marsala and Coq au Vin.
 Or simply add a cube to your favorite spaghetti sauce to jazz it up.

 - Use one or two cubes to deglaze a pan before making sauce.

 - Make a quick glass of sangria with a couple of the frozen wine cubes, a little flavored brandy, fresh fruit and Sprite.
 Red wines work particular well for sangria.

 - Toss a couple of frozen champagne or sparkling white cubes into orange juice for a makeshift mimosa.